 Presentations should focus on advanced issues involved in improving care for people with a serious illness.

-- Integrating advance care planning into systems and communities
+- Integrating advance care planning into healthcare systems and/or communities

 - POLST quality improvement